Tabu by Dana

 Tabu by Dana is a women's fragrance created by French perfumer Jean Carles in 1931.

 Origins

 The House of Dana was a perfumery established in 1932 in Barcelona, Spain by lawyer Javier Serra.
 It was later headquartered in Paris.

 In 1940, it relocated to the US during the German occupation of France during World War II.
 Carles worked for Roure Bertrand, a company associated with fashion houses such as Nina Ricci, Christian Dior, Elsa Schiaparelli and Cristóbal Balenciaga.

+In June 1999, Dana Perfumes Corp.'s parent company, Renaissance Cosmetics, filed for Chapter 11 bankruptcy protection, and would be sold to Dimeling, Schreiber & Park in August 1999, rebranding as New Dana Perfumes.
+New Dana Perfumes would later sell all of its brands, including Tabu, to a similarly named company called Dana Classic Fragrances in November 2003.
+IMG Holdings, the parent company of Dana Classic Fragrances, filed for Chapter 11 bankruptcy in August 2025.

 Ingredients

 Carles used an exceptionally high dose of patchouli (10%), which he combined with clove (carnation), oak moss and benzoin (vanilla effect).
 Other notes include Bergamot, Neroli, Orange, Coriander, Narcissus, Clover, Rose, Ylang Ylang, Jasmine, Cedar, Sandalwood, Vetiver, Civet, Amber, Musk.
 Supposedly Dana told Carles to "make a perfume a prostitute would wear".
 It was one of the first "oriental" scents created in the perfume world and one of the heaviest.
 It was the inspiration for the later orientals Tuvara (1948) and Youth Dew (1951).